nguynkhn/minigox/README.md

 # minigox

-A tiny Vietnamese input method editor written in C
+***A tiny Vietnamese input method editor written in C***

-Currently only Windows is supported, but plans for Linux (and possibly MacOS) are in the works
+Currently only Windows is supported, but plans for Linux (and possibly MacOS). are in the works

 ## Usage